0xjdavis/image-gen/README.md

-# 🎈 Text-to-Image Chatbot
+# 🎈 Image-to-Image Chatbot

-Uses natural language to generate images with OpenAI 🐑 Dall-e
+Uses natural language to generate images from images with Hugging Face models.

 ### How to run it on your own machine